inspec/inspec/docs-chef-io/content/inspec/cli.md

 * `--command-timeout=SECONDS`
     Maximum seconds to allow a command to run.
 * `--config=CONFIG`
-    Read the configuration from the JSON file (`-` reads from stdin).
+    Read configuration from the JSON file (`-` reads from stdin).
 * `--controls=one two three`
     A list of control names to run or a list of /regexes/ to match against control names.
 Ignore all other tests.
 * `--create-lockfile`, `--no-create-lockfile`
     Write out a lockfile based on this execution (unless one already exists).
 * `--distinct-exit`, `--no-distinct-exit`
     Exit with code 101 if any tests fail and 100 if any are skipped (default).
 If disabled, exit 0 on skips and 1 for failures.
 * `--docker-url`
     Provides path to Docker API endpoint (Docker).
 Defaults to unix:///var/run/docker.sock on Unix systems and tcp://localhost:2375 on Windows.
 * `--enable-password=ENABLE_PASSWORD`